 Rank 7 – Patrick Cantlay

 Titleist’s newest editions, the 917D2 and 917D3, turned up at Congressional at the Quicken Loans National in June 2019.
-Classic Titleist staff players used the drivers and compared them to the 915D2 and 915D3.
+Classic Titleist staff players used the Drivers used by pros and compared them to the 915D2 and 915D3.
 Several tour players switched by the end of that week, including Patrick Cantlay.

 The 917 version from Titleist are scheduled to reach stores Oct.
 21.

-The Titleist 917D2 driver features the same 16-position SureFit adjustable hosel found on the 915 driver models.
+The driver features the same 16-position SureFit adjustable hosel found on the 915 driver models.
 This feature allows players to adjust the loft and lie angle independently to fit their swings.

 The 917 model includes an adjustable weight system in the sole (SureFit CG).